Current Account & Debit Card$0; $4.99/mo

 To limit spending options, you can block specific merchants and set spending limits so they don’t “spend it all in one place.”

 The Current debit card reviews rave about how easy these cards are to use.
 It’s the perfect balance between monitoring your teenagers’ spending habits and allowing them enough financial freedom.

 They can also save money with “round-ups” and saving pods.
-Current debit cards are $36 per teen each year and have no hidden fees.
+Current debit cards are free for each teen and have no hidden fees.

 Security Features (EMV Chips, Account Notifications, etc.)